ShivangKakkar/rust-utils/README.md

-### Personal Utils in Rust
+### Personal Utils for Rust Projects

-`v0.0.0` is just a placeholder for future.

-Future versions can have more utils for personal use-cases in Rust projects.
+These are some utils I created for my personal use-cases.
+They are personalized, by which I mean, they have no public use-case whatsoever.
+Well, you can still star ;) but don't waste your time trying to figure out things you have in mind.

-**Note**: Not meant for public use.
+Not meant for public use.